JuniorPaula/JuniorPaula/README.md

 Welcome to my personal repository, here is my entire trail on this journey, where I can look back on the commit timeline and see my progress.
 Fullstack developer, I consider myself focused, analytical and certainly self-taught.

 - 📫 How to reach me: <luke.junnior@icloud.com>
-- ⚡ Fun fact: 千里の道も一歩から -> Senri no michi mo ippo kara
+- ⚡ Fun fact: A tecnologia move o mundo, mas é a curiosidade que move o desenvolvedor.

 ## 🛠 &nbsp;Tech Stack